 CONCLUSION

-Molecular characterization through PCR can be exploited for confirmative diagnoses of Helicobacter infection in dogs.
+Molecular characterization through PCR can be exploited for confirmatory diagnoses of Helicobacter infection in dogs.
 Helicobacter organism can be eliminated from the gastric mucosa of the infected dog by initially treating with triple therapy (amoxicillin, famotidine, and metronidazole) along with high doses of vitamin C for the initial 15 days followed by doxycycline, omeprazole, andvitamin C therapy for the next 15 days.
 Evaluation of re-infection must be required after treatment because dogs can be a reservoir host for Helicobacter and can transmit the disease to other dogs in the future.
 However, further studies are required in this field concerningchronic and secondary gastritis or to exclude the possibility of mixed infection and secondary infection of helicobacter after the animal is suffering from an underlying condition.

 CONFLICT OF INTEREST